Conveniently located at TripleOne Somerset, Family Health Chiropractic Clinic is just 2 mins away from Somerset MRT Station.

 Our clinic serves patients of all ages, from as young as a few days old to as old as more than 80 years old.

-Young children and pregnant women are commonly seen in our clinic as our doctors are also trained to provide chiropractic care to infants and children, and certified by the International Chiropractic Pediatric Association (Webster Technique*) to provide chiropractic care to pregnant mums.
+Young children and pregnant women are commonly seen in our clinic as our chiropractors are also trained to provide chiropractic care to infants and children, and certified by the International Chiropractic Pediatric Association (Webster Technique*) to provide chiropractic care to pregnant mums.
 We also serve athletes who aspire to improve their sports performance through chiropractic care.

 In our clinic, we look for the cause of a problem, not simply alleviate the symptoms.